CLAT Exam 2026 | Common Law Admission Test

 CLAT Syllabus

-English and Comprehension
+English and Reading Comprehension

 Legal Reasoning

-1. In this section, a passage of about 450 words will be given.
-The passage could be factual or based on legal matters or social issues.
-Students will be able to score well in this section if they develop an awareness of legal and moral issues.
-They should be able to think logically and assess the factual situation with a generalist approach.
+1. In this section, a passage of about 450 words will be given, which is either factual, based on legal matters or social issues.
+Candidates will be able to score well in this section if they develop an awareness of legal and moral issues.

-2. Students must understand how to infer the rules and understand the principles on which the passage is based.
+3. Candidates must understand how to infer the rules and understand the principles on which the passage is based.

-3. Students should have the ability to apply rules and principles to factually based paragraphs.
+4. Candidates should have the ability to apply rules and principles to factually based paragraphs.

 Quantitative Techniques